geudde/attic-chest/pages/02.season-1/01.meeting-01/02.architecture/docs.md

 In imag’d triumph thunder o’er the main;
 Though speaks each mould, by Flaxman’s genius wrought,
 The strong-mark’d energies of labouring thought,
-And grace obeys fair Dancers soft controul,
+And grace obeys fair dancers soft control,
 Though many a varied lineament of soul;
 Yet oh! unlike each nobler Grecian form,
 With strength majestic, or with beauty warm,